Annual Volunteer Service Agreement - Effective January 1, 2017

 - Trail leaders are encouraged to use the online form via smartphone to sign up volunteers not yet registered before beginning work (cell service permitting), when already in the field.

-- Otherwise bring copies of the paper form to sign up a volunteer in the field on the day of the trip, or anyone who has not registered yet.
+- Otherwise bring copies of the Palisades Region or Taconic Region paper forms to sign up a volunteer in the field on the day of the trip, or anyone who has not registered yet.
 New volunteers should be encouraged to complete the online form when they get home as well.